Lindertis F.C.: History

-The club received a bye from the third round, which was a mixed blessing, as Lindertis was drawn to play Renton F.C., the runners-up the previous season, at home.
+The club received a bye from the third round, which was a mixed blessing, as Lindertis was drawn to play Renton, the runners-up the previous season, at home.
 The club was rewarded with a large crowd, including many from Forfar, but Renton was 8–0 up at the half-time break and eventually won 13–1.
 Lindertis promptly lost a number of its best players to the better-resourced Forfar Athletic.

 The club did not have any more success on a local level.
 It only ever played 3 times in the Forfarshire Cup, conceding 8 goals in every tie.
 It did however win two ties in the Forfarshire Charity Cup, each win entitling it to play in the semi-final.
-The first time (in 1888–89) the club lost 9–1 at Arbroath F.C., the home side's domination shown by particular praise being given to the Kirrie goalkeeper Forrest; the second, in 1889–90, saw the club drawn to play at Montrose F.C., but the club scratched from the competition before the match and played the match out as a friendly instead.
-The Gable Endies won 11–2.
+The first time (in 1888–89) the club lost 9–1 at Arbroath, the home side's domination shown by particular praise being given to the Kirrie goalkeeper Forrest; the second, in 1889–90, saw the club drawn to play at Montrose, but Lindertis turned up with six reserves, and Montrose won 11–1.

 Lindertis had entered the Scottish Cup and Forfarshire Cup tie at the start of the 1889–90 season, but lost most of its players to a new club in the village, the Kirriemuir Harriers, and, after its Scottish Cup defeat, was "practically defunct"; the club's committee members tried to reorganize the club, but was forced to scratch from its Forfarshire Cup tie with East End at the last minute, leaving East End out of pocket for 16s 6d of expenses.
 The club was struck from the Scottish Football Association register before the 1890–91 season for non-payment of subscriptions, and the new Kirriemuir club became the village's representative in the competition from that season.
-There was one final match recorded for the club, in February 1891, a 7–4 defeat at Forfar Athletic, a match in which the Loons debuted their new blue and black shirts.
+There was one final match recorded for the club, in February 1891, a 7–4 defeat at Forfar Athletic, a match in which the Loons debuted their new blue and black shirts, and Lindertis' entry to the Charity Cup for later in the month was ceded to Kirriemuir on the basis that the club was formally defunct.

 Colours

-The club played in navy and maroon striped shirts and white shirts.
+The club played in navy and maroon hooped shirts and white shorts.

 Grounds

-The club's ground was variously known as The Hill or Knowhead, and was owned by a Mr Clarke.
+The club's ground was variously known as The Hill or Knowehead, and was owned by a Mr Clarke.